wine-uoc/lora_simulator/README.md

 Files and directories hierarchy of the folder containing simulations results is as follows.
 Tree structure changes slightly depending on the value of ``use_ratios`` parameter.

 ## If ``use_ratios``=0
+The tree structure below shows how results are stored of 30 simulation runs with 10 LoRa devices (CSS technique) DR0 and 30 LoRa-E devices (FHSS technique) using a payload size of 10 bytes .

 ![Files hierarchy](images/dir_hierarchy_use_ratios_0.PNG)

 ## If ``use_ratios``=1
+The tree structure below shows how results are stored of 30 simulation runs with 50 devices, 25% of which are LoRa devices (CSS technique) DR0 and the rest are LoRa-E devices (FHSS technique) using a payload size of 10 bytes.

 ![Files hierarchy](images/dir_hierarchy_use_ratios_1.PNG)

 # Architecture